numpy/numpy/doc/source/user/basics.interoperability.rst

 possible).
 If that's not possible, the object itself is responsible for returning a ``ndarray`` from ``__array__()``.

-DLPack_ is yet another protocol to convert foriegn objects to NumPy arrays in a language and device agnostic manner.
+:doc:`DLPack <dlpack:index>` is yet another protocol to convert foriegn objects to NumPy arrays in a language and device agnostic manner.
 NumPy doesn't implicitly convert objects to ndarrays using DLPack.
 It provides the function `numpy.from_dlpack` that accepts any object implementing the ``__dlpack__`` method and outputs a NumPy ndarray (which is generally a view of the input object's data buffer).
-The `Python specification for DLPack <https://dmlc.github.io/dlpack/latest/python_spec.html>`_ page explains the ``__dlpack__`` protocol in detail.
+The :ref:`dlpack:python-spec` page explains the ``__dlpack__`` protocol in detail.

 The array interface protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~